 The constellation Andromeda the Princess is renowned for the Andromeda galaxy, but anyone with even a modest telescope would be remiss to overlook Andromeda’s star Almach (Gamma Andromedae), which appears in a telescope as one of the finest double stars in all the heavens.
 One component of this telescopic double appears golden, and the other component appears indigo blue.
 What’s more, further research has shown that Almach is really four stars.
-Follow the links below to learn more about this beautiful star.

 How to find the star Almach.
 In skylore, Almach marks the Princess Andromeda’s left foot.
 Star-hop to Almach from the Great Square of Pegasus, the signature star formation of Northern Hemisphere autumn.